 PNWU will determine the earned and unearned portions of federal financial aid as of the date the student ceased attendance based on the amount of time the student spent in attendance.
 Up through the 60 percent point in each term a pro-rata schedule is used to determine the amount of federal financial aid funds the student earned at the time of withdrawal.
-Any unearned funds must be returned to the U.S. Department of Education.
+Any unearned funds must be returned to the U.S. Department of Education and any amount owed to PNWU must be paid within 30 days.